 Of course, she is not alone.
 International and domestic students alike have problems building credit.
 “As an international student and immigrant, this is a well-known problem that we have.
 But I think what’s interesting is, in 2020, it’s not just affecting international students and immigrants, it’s affecting everyone.”

-When Kim went back to UC-Berkeley, this time to earn her MBA at the Haas School of Business, she did something about the problem.
+When Kim went to earn her MBA at the Haas School of Business, she did something about the problem.
 She launched TomoCredit — short for Tomorrow’s Credit — to help people get credit cards without credit scores and without the approval of big banks.
 “My team and I built the product with students in mind,” Kim says.

 DITCHING CREDIT BUREAU DATA FOR BANKING HISTORY AND INCOME

 TomoCredit provides no-interest credit loans ranging from as low as $100 up to $10,000.
 Instead of checking credit scores through credit bureau data, TomoCredit assesses an applicant’s credit reliability by checking two years of banking history and confirming sources of income.
 “We don’t look up your credit score when you apply,” Kim says.
 “Instead, we look at your cash flow.
 And as long as you have a responsible history of managing your cash, in your savings account or checking account, Tomo approves you.
 There is so much data out there, why should we have to rely on credit bureau data?
 So at TomoCredit, we don’t do that.”

 Once TomoCredit has access to bank accounts, Kim says, they run the data against their algorithms; based on the situation and history of the applicant, they then give a customized limit.
 “If you make a lot of money, we can give you a high limit,” she explains.
 “If you’re a student or don’t make a lot of money, that’s fine, we’d rather approve you than reject you.
 And then based on your performance, we’ll increase your rate.”